Life

 • if your internet bandwidth can handle the online traffic required for the proctored exam.

 Please take note that Adobe Flash will reach its end-of-life somewhere towards the end of 2020, I was told.
-By then, ProctorU should have alternative software in place to take that function over.
+By then, ProctorU should have alternative software in place to take over that function.
 But that is not your problem.

 My proctored exam was scheduled for 19:00 tonight.
-The ProctorU website counted the time down to the exact moment, and a "Start Session" button appeared.
+The ProctorU website counted down the time to the exact moment, and a "Start Session" button appeared.
 I clicked on it and was prompted to follow a few steps.
-The camera takes a picture of your face, and you have to keep it close enough to fit the space allowed for it.
+The camera takes a picture of your face, and you have to keep it close enough to fit within the allowed space.

-The most important is to have a photo taken of your "photo identity document."
+The most important thing is to have a photo taken of your "photo identity document."

 It is here that you can encounter a dismal failure if you do not have the correct document ready.
-NOBODY at UoPeople and NOBODY at ProctorU will tell you the following information.
+NOBODY at UoPeople or ProctorU will tell you the following information.
 That is why I am doing this now.
-I have paid a substantial price for not having an accepted ID document at TOEFL.
+I have paid a substantial price for not having an accepted ID document at my TOEFL exam.

 Allow me to tell you the story:

-It was before I registered at UoPeople, and I was told that a prerequisite was to prove my English proficiency first.
-I was not aware that you could take the English Composition 1 course.
-So, I registered at TOEFL and learned that there was an exam centre in Rosebank, Johannesburg.
+It was before I registered at UoPeople, and I was told that I had to prove my English proficiency first.
+I was not aware that you could take English Composition 1.
+So, I registered for a TOEFL exam and learned that there was an exam centre in Rosebank, Johannesburg.
 The registration fee was $150.
-Multiply that by about 13 (the exchange rate in 2017), and you get an amount in South African Rand, which could have filled your petrol tank up almost three times!
+Multiply that by about 13 (the exchange rate in 2017), and you get an amount in South African Rand that could have filled your petrol tank almost three times!

 I took the Gautrain to Rosebank one Saturday morning and walked from the station to the exam centre.
 I presented my South African ID document and was told that they did not accept it.

-I have had a South African ID document from 1979 and have always carried it with me.
+I have had a South African ID document since 1979 and have always carried it.
 Years ago, your firearm license, driver's license, and marriage certificate were pasted into this booklet.
 That changed later on.
-But never in my life was I told that my official South African ID document was not acceptable.
+But I was never told in my life that my official South African ID document was not acceptable.

-The reason they claim it is "unacceptable" is because it does not have an expiry date printed on it.
+They claim it is "unacceptable" because it does not have an expiry date printed on it.

-"Why did you not bring your passport?" she dared to ask as if every citizen has a valid passport.
+"Why did you not bring your passport?" she dared to ask, as if every citizen had one.
 My old passport had already expired.
-Millions of South Africans do not travel and do not have any reason to have a passport.
+Millions of South Africans do not travel and have no reason to have a passport.

 "Do you have a valid driver's license?" she asked.
-Yes, I had a temporary one in my car at the Hatfield station in Pretoria because South Africa's eNatis system could not print mine in time when I applied for a replacement license after the previous one expired.
+Yes, I had a temporary one in my car at Hatfield station in Pretoria because South Africa's eNatis system couldn't print mine in time when I applied for a replacement license after the previous one expired.

 I never wrote that exam.
 I lost $150 in a non-refundable exam fee.
 I lost train fares and time.
 I lost more than what I could afford to lose at the time.